 Cathy has contributed insights on women’s land access, transitional justice, violent extremism and decolonizing peacebuilding approaches.
 Her work emphasises inclusive development practices and gender equality.

-Cathy brings to Peace Connect her passion for grassroots engagement, decolonial approaches to peacebuilding, and dedication to amplifying local peacebuilders voices.
+Cathy brought to Peace Connect her passion for grassroots engagement, decolonial approaches to peacebuilding, and dedication to amplifying local peacebuilders voices.

 As co-founder of Agenda Joven, Lina Maria has supported youth leaders across Colombia to drive territorial development and collective advocacy.
 In recognition of her long-standing commitment to youth-led peacebuilding, she was honored with the Pillar of Peace Award in 2023.
 She also mentors young Latin American leaders through the Reinventing Democracy in the Digital Era initiative, guiding the design and implementation of grassroots peacebuilding strategies.